alextanhongpin/core/dsync/README.md

 The issue with distributed implementation is that it requires a distributed store.
 In case of failures, we can just fallback to the in-memory implementation that has the same interface.

+## Metrics & Observability

+All distributed primitives in `dsync` support pluggable metrics collectors for observability.
+See each subpackage's README for details and Prometheus integration examples.